raj248/Wisdom_Vault/different env file.md

 * **Simple projects** → Option 1 (plain dotenv + `path`) is enough.
 * **Bigger apps / teams** → Option 2 (`dotenv-flow`) is nicer because it follows conventions and supports `.env.local` automatically.

----

-👉 Do you want me to update your **starter template README** so it includes multiple environment files support?